HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/cleanup_wcm.md

 When content expires as part of a workflow, an additional action in the workflow can trigger a deletion of the content as well.
 If the additional action was not done and a lot of expired content still exists, they can accumulate.
 Use the following sample JSP to clean up drafts that are no longer needed.
 You can adjust the JSP to go against different libraries and to have a "last changed" check.

-Download the file `wcm_maintenance.zip` here: wcm_maintenance.zip The sample JSP is `purgeDrafts.jsp` inside the zip.
+Download the file [`wcm_maintenance.zip`](https://git.cwp.pnp-hcl.com/CWPdoc/dx-mkdocs/files/1822/wcm_maintenance.zip).
+The sample JSP file is `purgeDrafts.jsp` located in the wcm_maintenance folder.

 ## Published projects